authzed/spicedb/docs/spicedb.md

       --grpc-max-workers uint32                                                         set the number of workers for this server (0 value means 1 worker per request)
       --grpc-network string                                                             network type to serve gRPC ("tcp", "tcp4", "tcp6", "unix", "unixpacket") (default "tcp")
       --grpc-preshared-key strings                                                      (required) preshared key(s) that must be provided by clients to authenticate requests
       --grpc-shutdown-grace-period duration                                             time limit given to the server to shutdown gracefully after it receives SIGINT or SIGTERM.
-A value of zero means no limit
+A value of zero means no limit (default 5s)
       --grpc-tls-cert-path string                                                       local path to the TLS certificate used to serve gRPC
       --grpc-tls-key-path string                                                        local path to the TLS key used to serve gRPC
       --http-addr string                                                                address to listen on to serve proxy (default ":8443")